-If we had to choose, we would favor Lisbon as our May destination.
+If we had to choose, we would pick Lisbon as our May travel destination.

 How expensive is Lisbon?

-The currency used in Portugal is the Euro, and while card payments are usually accepted, it may not be everywhere.
+The currency in Portugal is Euro, and while card payments are usually accepted, it may not be so everywhere.

-Lisbon is an inexpensive travel destination compared to other European cities, but hotel prices are significantly higher during the high season than the low season.
+Lisbon is an inexpensive travel destination compared to other European cities, but hotel prices are of course significantly higher during the high season than the low season.

-In peak travel seasons like spring and fall, a central hotel room may cost more than 100 euros.
+In peak travel seasons like spring and fall, a centrally located hotel room may cost more than 100 euros.

-Nevertheless, the cost of living in Lisbon is relatively cheap.
+Nevertheless, the cost of living in Lisbon is relatively low.
 Here are a few examples of what you can expect to pay while in Lisbon: